-- 5.1 For lifts under its control, LH will appoint an external lift engineering specialist as the competent person. - 5.2 The Director of Development will ensure that where a new-build project contains a lift the Project Manager will be responsible for ensuring that the lift is safe by design and installation. - 5.3 The Director of Property Services & Safety will ensure that Project Managers responsible for projects involving lift replacement or refurbishment are safe by design and installation. - 5.4 New lift installations within existing or new-build properties will comply with the Lifting Operations and Lifting Equipment Regulations 1998; The Provision and Use of Work Equipment regulations 1998; The Building Regulations Approved Document M; and the Lifts Regulations 2016. - 5.5 All lifts will display a safe working load that reflects the manufacturer's information and, where adjusted, the findings of a report of thorough examination.
+- 5.1 For lifts under its control, Lewisham Council will appoint an external lift engineering specialist as the competent person. - 5.2 Lewisham Council will ensure that where one of our new-build projects contains a lift, the Project Manager will be responsible for ensuring that the lift is safe by design and installation. - 5.3 We will have Project Managers in place to be responsible for ensuring projects involving lift replacement or refurbishment are safe by design and installation. - 5.4 New lift installations within existing or new-build properties will comply with the Lifting Operations and Lifting Equipment Regulations 1998; The Provision and Use of Work Equipment regulations 1998; The Building Regulations Approved Document M; and the Lifts Regulations 2016. - 5.5 All lifts will display a safe working load that reflects the manufacturer's information and, where adjusted, the findings of a report of thorough examination.

-6. Lift maintenance
+6. Lift Maintenance

-6.1 The Responsible Person will put in place adequate maintenance provisions, ensure that a competent lift maintenance contractor is appointed and ensure that the service regime is in line with BS EN 13015.
+- 6.1 The Responsible Person will put in place adequate maintenance provisions, ensure that a competent lift maintenance contractor is appointed and ensure that the service regime is in line with BS EN 13015.
 (BS EN 13015 states that the lift shall be maintained and kept in good working order as detailed in the original installer's instructions or maintenance manuals for the lift).
-Lift maintenance contractors will be required to provide robust control measures to prevent unauthorised access to lift cars and lift shafts during maintenance activities.

-- 6.2 The lift maintenance contractor will provide a site-specific risk assessment for each lift installation.
-This must be kept on site at point of use and a copy will be held by the duty holder. - 6.3 Any break in a lift's service may have a disproportionate impact on people with families, older people, and people with a disability.
+Lift maintenance contractors will be required to provide robust control measures to prevent unauthorised access to lift cars and lift shafts during maintenance activities. - 6.2 The lift maintenance contractor will undertake a site-specific risk assessment for each lift installation. - 6.3 Any break in a lift's service may have a disproportionate impact on people with families, older people, and people with a disability.
 The duty holder will aim to resume the lift operation as quickly as possible to reduce impact on residents, and especially where these groups are most likely to be affected.
-Where there is a delay in getting the lift back in service, for example when parts have to be ordered, LH will consider what assistance may be reasonable and appropriate, such as for example, arranging for a temporary porterage service. - 6.4 Lift asset information will be held on LH asset management system. - 6.5 Tenanted properties with stair lifts, through-floor lifts, hoists and platforms: - 6.5.1 LH will maintain tenants' own lifting equipment.
-Usually these are fitted as an aid and adaptation, and LH takes responsibility for their maintenance.
+Where there is a delay in getting the lift back in service, for example when parts have to be ordered, we will consider what assistance may be reasonable and appropriate. - 6.4 Lift asset information will be held on Lewisham Council's asset management system. - 6.5 Tenanted properties with stair lifts, through-floor lifts, hoists, and platforms: - 6.5.1 Lewisham Council will maintain tenants' own lifting equipment.
+Usually these are fitted as an aid and adaptation, and we take responsibility for their maintenance.

 Occasionally these are fitted by or on behalf of the tenant, but not maintained.
-LH will provide maintenance in both cases to ensure compliance with LOLER and tenants remain mobile within their homes. - 6.5.2 If a property with a stair-lift becomes void, normally the stair-lift will be left in place.
+We will provide maintenance in both cases to ensure compliance with LOLER, and that tenants remain mobile within their homes.

+6.5.2 If a property with a stair-lift becomes void, normally the stair-lift will be left in place.
 If it needs to be removed for a specific reason, e.g. it restricts access; it will be stored and re-used where possible.